cjfrisz/clojure-tco/README.md

 * Keyword is a Clojure keyword
 * Prim is a primitive operator/predicate in the set
    (+ - * / mod < <= = >= > and or not inc dec zero? true? false? nil?
-   instance? fn? type ref ref-set deref)
+   instance? fn? type ref ref-set deref cons conj with-meta meta)

 ## Usage